 3. Techniques for automated intracranial arteries analysis

-Artery refinement on challenging scans (infants).
-MICCAIW paper
+Artery refinement on MRA with heavy motions and artifacts (infants).
+JNM paper

 Graph neural network labeling for intracranial arteries.
-Under review
+MICCAI paper

-The following chart is for my graduate school research.
+The following chart is for relations of projects and publications during my graduate school research.

 The following chart is for my undergraduate research.